lzrski/toastmasters-speeches/cc-01-being-present.md

 I made it but within a year I was so bitter that everything seemed like a disappointment.
 I was in a bad relationship, without many friends nor money, chasing somebody else's dreams.

-When a friend died I decided that life is short and uncertain and I should be chasing my own dreams.
+When a friend died I noticed that life is uncertain and can be shorter than expected.
+It was time to chase my own dreams.
 I always liked to create things and enjoyed computers, so why not become a software developer?
 Now I focused on making really good software.

 Having no formal education nor professional experience I was learning a lot in a fast manner.
 One of the things I learned is that when you run your own business, it is only part of the equation to have good product or service.
 You also have to market it and manage your resources.